 What we see is all there is; what can we do differently?

-Below are some ideas on different approaches or efforts that will reduce the resistance to trying to fix someone’s psyche and increase the cooperation from trying to interact with someone to cooperate towards a shared solution.
+Below are some ideas on different approaches or efforts that will reduce the resistance to fixing someone’s psyche and increase the cooperation from trying to interact with someone to cooperate towards a shared solution.

-- What you see is all there is – what someone or a team shows you are all they are, showing you agency and their obvious actions and feelings.
+- What you see is all there is – what someone or a team shows you are all they are—showing your agency and their obvious actions and feelings.
 Work with what they give, and accept their words, feelings, and responses as true to them at that time.

 - Go negative, get hyperbolic – the concern “what if this turns into a bitch session” is common.
 Instead of forcing adults to become toxically positive, let them go toxically negative.
-Ask them to post-it note all the challenges and go as far as they – comically – in the abyss of organizational despair.
+Ask them to post-it note all the challenges and go as far as they can – comically – into the abyss of organizational despair.
 As they share and (maybe) laugh, let them choose which of those things are already happening.
-Ask them what we can do to decrease or make things a little better?
+Ask them what we can do to decrease the negative or improve things?

 - Go positive, get hyperbolic – like in the negative, ask them to post-it note all the great things that can happen, and let them go toxically positive (only after the negative).
 As they share and (maybe) laugh, let them choose which of those things are already happening.
-Ask them what we can do to decrease or make things a little better?
+Ask them what we can do to increase the positive or improve things?

-- Tip the iceberg – while you are talking with them and reflecting on the interaction, turn the whole iceberg sideways.
-What you see are the other persons and the combined interactional consciousness.
+- Tip the iceberg – while in conversation reflecting on the interaction, turn the whole iceberg sideways.
+What you see are the other persons’ and the combined interactional consciousness.
 There is no need to look below some artificial water line; you are seeing it.
 Accept, ask a question, accept, listen, ask a question, accept, listen.

 - Create a shared map of what’s happening – draw the current environment or challenge (actually draw it).
 Compare the organizational or team problems in the drawing, ask for differences that matter, how we will see progress, and the common stuck points.

-- Facilitate don’t psychoanalyze – adults within work are adults within work.
+- Facilitate, don’t psychoanalyze – adults within work are adults within work.
 They have gotten this far, and they know how to act.
-They are not broken or hoarding some deep sociopathic resentment — if they are, it is not yours to fix.
+They are not broken or hoarding some deep sociopathic resentment.

-I understand the iceberg metaphor for organizational behavior feels good, makes you look smart, and reinforces your deep belief that you are an intuitive person.
+I understand the iceberg metaphor for organizational behavior feels good, makes you look smart, and reinforces your belief that you are intuitive.
 And it does not help set conditions for change and the emergence of novel and innovative ideas.

 …we fill our pygmalion fantasies of being fortune-tellers or futurists — swallowing our confirmation bias, prognosticating our defecation.